vijayalakshmi44/Altium-Class-D-Amplifier/README.md

 ## Acknowledgments

-The schematic design for this project was adapted from Phil's Lab tutorial on Class-D audio amplifier hardware design ([youtube.com](https://www.youtube.com/watch?v=wCYNTt5krDM&utm_source=chatgpt.com)).
+The schematic design for this project was adapted from Phil's Lab tutorial on Class-D audio amplifier hardware design.
 ## About Me

 I am a PCB design engineer with a focus on creating efficient and reliable layout designs.
 For more about my professional background, please visit my LinkedIn profile: [Vijayalakshmi M](https://www.linkedin.com/in/vijayalakshmi-m-542050314).